Skip to content

 European Union Artificial Intelligence Act

-The world's first comprehensive AI regulation, classifying AI systems into risk tiers (unacceptable, high-risk, limited, minimal) with mandatory requirements for high-risk applications including transparency, human oversight, and conformity assessments.
+The world's first comprehensive AI regulation, classifying AI systems into risk tiers (unacceptable, high, limited, minimal) with mandatory requirements for high-risk applications.

 Strong Mappings

-COSO ERM: EU AI Act's risk classification tiers (unacceptable, high, limited, minimal) directly feed COSO ERM risk assessment processes.
+COSO ERM: EU AI Act's risk classification tiers (unacceptable, high, limited, minimal) directly feed COSO ERM risk assessment.
 Organizations already doing ERM can classify AI systems within their existing risk taxonomy.

 OECD AI Principles